The Collapse of Price's Raid: Reception

-The reviewer Kristen Anderson, writing for the Journal of Southern History, noted that the book's lack of maps was problematic, especially given that Lause provided very detailed descriptions of troops' movements that were difficult to visualize.
-While noting that the book was overall well-researched, Anderson did note that a more detailed look at the effects of United States Native American policy on the campaign was comparatively underdeveloped.
-David Sesser, reviewing for Arkansas Review, stated that Lause's book represented "an admirable job" of compiling the various unit movements during the campaign.
-He also praised the book's detailed notes, although noting that the index left some to be desired.
-The lack of a separate bibliography and the absence of maps were also noted by Sesser as shortcomings.
-The book was criticized for its lack of background information, which was largely segregated into the first volume.
-Overall, Sesser summarized the book as useful for "serious students of the Civil War", although he noted that it would be difficult for a "casual reader".
-The professor Patricia Owens reviewed the book for Kansas History.
-Owens also criticized the lack of maps, going so far as to state that many readers would need an atlas for geographic comprehension.
-She noted that the book was "well documented" despite the lack of a bibliography.
-The large quantity of names mentioned in the book was also viewed as a potential for confusion by Owens.
-Overall, Owens described the book as "informative" and noted that the discussions of Union political considerations would be of interest to Kansas history buffs, as they involved Governor of Kansas Thomas Carney.
+In the Journal of Southern History, reviewer Kristen Anderson considered the book's lack of maps problematic, saying detailed descriptions of troop movements could be difficult to visualize.
+She called the book well researched overall, noting that the effects of United States Native American policy on the campaign was less developed.
+David Sesser, reviewing for Arkansas Review, said the book did "an admirable job" of compiling unit movements during the campaign.
+He praised the detailed notes, but cited the limited index, lack of a bibliography, and absence of maps.
+He said background information was only in the first volume, making the second volume harder to read.
+Overall, Sesser said the book was useful for "serious students of the Civil War", but not so much for a "casual reader".
+Professor Patricia Owens reviewed the book for Kansas History.
+Owens predicted that without maps, readers might need an atlas to follow geographic information.
+She said the book's notes were "well documented", despite the lack of a bibliography.
+The large number of names might confuse some readers, though.
+Owens called the book "informative", saying its treatment of Union politics would interest Kansas history buffs, especially those interested in Governor of Kansas Thomas Carney.